martinwinther/ZettleCards/README.md

 - **Tags** = categories for browsing and study (from frontmatter and inline `#tags`)
 - **Review mode** with a lightweight Leitner system (Again / Good / Easy)
 - **Works offline** after first visit; your data is stored locally in your browser
+- **PWA installable** - install on your device for quick access and offline use

 ## How to use it